aws/aws-iot-device-sdk-js-v2/samples/node/jobs/README.md

 </details>

-Additionally, the sample's control plane operations require that AWS credentials with appropriate permissions be sourcable by the default credentials provider chain of the v3 JS SDK.
+Additionally, the sample's control plane operations require that AWS credentials with appropriate permissions be sourceable by the default credentials provider chain of the v3 JS SDK.
 At a minimum, the following permissions must be granted:
 <details>
 <summary>Sample Policy</summary>